bravobike/efx/README.md

 `Efx` offers a declarative way to mark effectful functions and bind them in tests.

-Efx allows async testing even in with child-processes, since it uses process-dictionaries to store bindings and find them in the super vision tree.
+Efx allows async testing even in with child-processes, since it uses process-dictionaries to store bindings and find them in the super vision tree (see this [test-case](https://github.com/bravobike/efx/blob/improve-doc-example/test/efx_case_test.exs#L52)).

 ## Rationale